 Download my FREE eBook.
 This is a MUST HAVE resource for anyone who is considering the freight broker industry (About 40 pgs, 19 Topics) Enter your email address and name for an immediate download.

-One Driver Got Mad at Me
+One Driver Got Upset with Me

 Several years ago while discussing trucking and brokering with a driver he got upset when I mentioned a truck “shortage”.